anuragregmi/Calculator/README.md

 ### Installation
   You can clone the project and compile yourself.<br/>
-  If you prefer a jar file then click <a href="https://github.com/anurag1234565/Calculator/raw/master/hisab_yantra.jar">Download</a>.
+  If you prefer a jar file then click [_Download_](https://github.com/anurag1234565/Calculator/raw/master/hisab_yantra.jar).

 ### User Interface
   हिसाब यन्त्र is very user friendly and intuitive and uses a GUI interface implemented in JAVA to communicate with user.<br/>